Since I started this blog about my vanlife adventures, I have gotten many questions about my DIY Renault Trafic Campervan Conversion.

 Questions about my Renault Trafic Campervan Conversion

-1. Why did you go for a converted van instead of a “real” camper?
+Why did you choose to convert a van instead of buying a “real” camper?

 I think there are a couple of things that are important.

 Automat or manual: I wanted an automat, as I didn’t have much driving experience.
 But I found them to be quite hard to find in the Netherlands, so I ended up with a manual car.

 Size: I couldn't handle a van that was too big, as I had barely driven a regular car before.
 So for me the van had to be of good size, but not too big!
 The Renault Trafic L2H2 was good size - it was a high top, not too wide and not too long!

 Kilometers on the clock: My Renault Trafic had only 50.000km on the clock.
 The more kilometers, the cheaper the car.
 But also the more likely it is that you will have to do maintenance soon.